lubianat/wikidata_bib/toread.md

 C. Chichester, P. Gaudet, O. Karch, P. Groth, L. Lane, A. Bairoch, B. Mons, A. Loizou, Querying neXtProt nanopublications and their value for insights on sequence variants and tissue expression, Journal of Web Semantics 29 (2014), 15

-Converting neXtProt into Linked Data and nanopublications, Semantic Web 6 (2015).

 Decentralized provenance-aware publishing with nanopublications